cirofabianbermudez/01_simple_adder_uvm/README.md

 ([**Basic structure**](#basic-structure)) -

 A header guard is a preprocessor directive used in programming languages to prevent a header file from being included more than once.
 Helps maintain consistency, encapsulation and improve performance.
 It is recommended to use it in all the `.sv` files with the exception of `tb.sv`.

-For example:
+Example:

 ```systemverilog
 `ifndef TOP_TEST_PKG_SV